 Skip to main content

-Two paths get a model into production on Baseten: deploy an existing model with truss push, or train a new one and deploy from a checkpoint.
-This page covers the pieces that handle both paths: the build pipelines, request routing, autoscaling, cold starts, and environments.
-For the product surface and positioning, see the overview and Why Baseten.
+You can deploy an existing model or train a new one and deploy its checkpoint.
+This page explains the systems behind both paths: build pipelines, request routing, autoscaling, cold starts, and environments.
+For product options and starting points, see Baseten overview.

 Multi-cloud Capacity Management (MCM)

-Behind every GPU workload on Baseten is the Multi-cloud Capacity Management (MCM) system.
-MCM is the infrastructure control plane that unifies GPUs across cloud providers and geographic regions.
-When you request a resource (an H100 in US-East-1 or a cluster of B200s in a private region), MCM provisions the hardware, configures networking, and monitors health.
-It abstracts the differences between cloud providers so the Baseten training and inference stack runs identically on any underlying infrastructure.
-MCM also powers Baseten’s high availability.
-Deployments run active-active across clusters and clouds, and if a region or provider faces a capacity crunch or outage, MCM re-routes and re-provisions workloads to maintain service continuity.
+Multi-cloud Capacity Management (MCM) provisions and manages GPUs across cloud providers and geographic regions.
+When you request hardware, such as an H100 in US-East-1 or a cluster of B200s in a private region, MCM provisions it, configures networking, and monitors its health.
+Baseten provides a consistent training and inference runtime across the underlying infrastructure.
+MCM also supports high availability.
+Deployments run active-active across clusters and clouds.
+If a region or provider loses capacity, MCM reroutes and reprovisions workloads.

 Deploy an existing model